Beauty and hair salons will see the National Living Wage (NLW) rise by 9.7% from April 2023. The NLW must be paid to those aged 23 and over.

-A salon apprentice aged 22 in the first year of their apprenticeship is entitled to a minimum hourly rate of £3.70 (from 01/04/18).
+A salon apprentice aged 22 in the first year of their apprenticeship is entitled to the apprenticeship rate of £5.28 (from 01/04/23).

-A salon apprentice aged 22 who has completed the first year of their apprenticeship is entitled to a minimum hourly rate of £7.38 (from 01/04/18).
+A salon apprentice aged 22 who has completed the first year of their apprenticeship is entitled to the National Minimum Wage of £10.18 (from 01/04/23).

-3. What is the Minimum Wage for salon Saturday assistants?
+#3.
+What’s the National Minimum Wage for salon Saturday assistants?

 Employees must be at least school leaving age (last Friday in June of the school year they turn 16) to get the National Minimum Wage.
 Anyone under this age is not entitled to the NMW.

-4. What count as ‘working hours’ for hair & beauty employees?
+#4.
+What counts as ‘working hours’ for hair & beauty employees?

 Don’t get caught out.

-Many failures to pay the correct minimum wage are because the salon owner hasn’t correctly taken the exact hours ‘worked’ and taken these extra minutes and hours into account…
+Many failures to pay the correct NMW or NLW are because the salon owner hasn’t understood the exact hours ‘worked’ and taken those extra minutes and hours into account.

-When calculating the number of hours worked you must include all time spent:
+When calculating the number of hours worked for NMW and NLW you must include all time spent:

-This includes any downtime when your team don’t have clients, even if they are in the team room or on standby in a nearby coffee shop (but don’t include rest breaks that are taken).
+This includes any downtime when your beauty or hair employees don’t have clients, even if they are on standby in the team room or in a nearby coffee shop (but don’t include rest breaks that are taken).